-I coach success mindset for N’entrepreneurs, so they can actually enjoy growing their business.
+I coach embodied success for N’entrepreneurs, so they can actually enjoy growing their business.

 Sustainable success can feel like the most amazing community care you can imagine.
 Really.
 Let me show you how.

 N’entrepreneurs are the creative, courageous folks who are changing the culture of doing business from the inside, by consciously replacing old habits of extraction and competition with life affirming practices of mutual aid and community care.

 N’entrepreneur sounds like nontrepreneur, but contains way more generous openmindedness and less mean spirited notness:

 No more entrepreneur – rejects typical high stress burnout business building behaviour as too intense and draining

 Neuro entrepreneur – loves thinking outside the box and highly values a super calm nervous system

 Noir entrepreneur – rebelliously recognises disabled/queer Blak, Black, Brown, Indigenous and Women/Femmes of Colour as thought leaders

 Non binary entrepreneur – ingeniously incorporates opposites, rather than choosing sides.